istio/istio.io/content/en/docs/reference/config/analysis/ist0137/index.md

     app: nginx
 {{< /text >}}

-In this example, service `nginx-a` and service `nginx-b` selecting the same workload `nginx` with same `targetPort` but different ports.
+In this example, service `nginx-a` and service `nginx-b` select the same workload `nginx` with the same `targetPort` but different `port`s.

 ## How to resolve

-This must be fixed one of two ways.
-Make both services use the same `port`, or make both services use different `targetPorts`.
+This may be fixed in one of two ways:

+- Make both services use the same `port`.
+This will require reconfiguring the clients of one of the services to connect to a different `port`.
-Selecting the former option will require reconfiguring the clients of one of the services to connect to a different port.
-Selecting the latter option will require configuring the workload pods of one of the services to listen on the same target port as the other service.
+- Make both services use different `targetPort`s.
+This will require configuring the workload pods of one of the services to listen on the same `targetPort` as the other service.